patterns-app/patterns-devkit/README.md

 ### Schemas

-`Schemas` are record type definitions (think database table schema) that let `functions` specify the data structure they expect and allow them to inter-operate safely.
+`Schemas` are record type definitions (think database table schema) that let `datafunctions` specify the data structure they expect and allow them to inter-operate safely.
 They also provide a natural place for field descriptions, validation logic, uniqueness constraints, default deduplication behavior, relations to other schemas, and other metadata associated with